 The Provost Summer Read Program is built around a common book that is read over the summer by all first year students.
-This year's book is Step Out On Nothing: How Faith and Family Helped Me Conquer Life's Challenges by Byron Pitts, a senior news correspondent and anchor for ABC news.
+This year's book is The Rise: Creativity, the Gift of Failure, and the Search for Mastery by Sarah Lewis.
 After first year students arrive on campus to begin their fall semester of classes, they will participate in a seminar discussion of the book that will be led by a member of the faculty.

 Sarah Lewis is a rising intellectual star.
 Her book, The Rise: Creativity, the Gift of Failure, and the Search for Mastery, has been hailed by a who's who of creative thinkers.
 Lewis Hyde calls it a “welcome departure from standard accounts of artistry and innovation.”
 The New York Times calls it "strikingly original": "Lewis’s voice is so lyrical and engaging that her book, The Rise, can be read in one sitting, which is so much the better since its argument is multilayered and needs to be taken whole.”
 Kirkus Reviews writes: "Creativity, like genius, is inexplicable, but Lewis’ synthesis of history, biography and psychological research offers a thoughtful response to the question of how new ideas happen."